GiganticPlayground/kusto-docker-log-aggregator/README.md

 This tool sets up a simple Kusto emulator with Fluentd to pull all Docker logs into the Kusto emulator.

 **CAUTION:** The Fluentd configuration is a bit hacky because Fluentd does not natively support the Kusto emulator, as the Kusto emulator does not support log streaming.
 We had to create a custom `kusto.lua` script to handle aggregating the logs.
 However, if more than 10,000 logs are sent in 2 seconds, you will likely encounter issues.
+It is very possilbe that you would be limitied before that number.
 This is for local development only.

 ## Prerequisites